asm512/INI/README.md

 # easyINI

-easyINI is a simple class that can be added to any .NET project, and is used for reading and writing INI files.
+easyINI is a simple class that can be added to any .NET project, and is used for reading and writing INI files using the Windows API.

 You can also:
   - Check if a key exists